Bratislava: Etymology

 The medieval settlement Brezalauspurc (literally 'Braslav's castle') was first mentioned in 907, and is attributed to Bratislava, but the actual location of Brezalauspurc is under scholarly debate.

 The name Pozsony was first mentioned in Establishing charter of the abbey of Pannonhalma [hu] in 1002.
 The linguist Ján Stanislav believed the city's Hungarian name, Pozsony, to be attributed to the surname Božan, likely a prince who owned the castle before 950.
 Although the Latin name was also based on the same surname, according to research by the lexicologist Milan Majtán, the Hungarian version is not found in any official records from the time in which the theorised prince would have lived.
 All three versions, however, were related to those found in Slovak, Czech, and German: Vratislaburgum (905), Braslavespurch, and Preslavasburc (both 907).
 This however was disproved by János Melich, explaining that contemporary sources prove, that Bozan actually comes from a germanisation by Otto von Freising from the Hungarian name Poson, along with another etymological theory claiming the name traces its origins to Požúň.
 He, similar to historian Nandor Knauz, claims that the popularity of the name of Old Hungarian origin Poson in the era is the personal name from which the city's name is derived.
 Flóris Rómer and linguist Lajos Kiss also attributes the name Pozsony (originally spelled Posony) to the Hungarian name Poson, likely the first ispán of the castle.
 The name then evolved to Praslavia, Praslaburck, and to Preßburg.

-After World War I, during the dissolution of Austria-Hungary, between 1918 and 1919, the name Wilsonov or Wilsonstadt was proposed by American Slovaks.
-The name was after the President of the United States Woodrow Wilson, as he played a major role in the establishment of the new First Czechoslovak Republic.
+After World War I, during the dissolution of Austria-Hungary, between 1918 and 1919, the name Wilsonov or Wilsonstadt was proposed by Slovak Americans.
+The name was after United States President Woodrow Wilson, as he played a major role in the establishment of the new First Czechoslovak Republic.

-The name Bratislava, which had been used only by some Slovak patriots, became official on 16 March 1919 with the aim that a Slavic name could support demands for the city to be part of Czechoslovakia.
+The name Bratislava, which had been used only by some Slovak patriots, became official on 16 March 1919, with the aim that a Slavic name could support demands for the city to be part of Czechoslovakia.
 Until then, it was Pozsony, mostly known in English as Pressburg (from its German name, Preßburg), since after 1526, it was dominated mostly by the Habsburg monarchy and the city had a relevant ethnic German population.
 That is the term from which the pre-1919 Slovak (Prešporok) and Czech (Prešpurk) names are derived.

 The city's modern name Bratislava is credited to Pavol Jozef Šafárik's misinterpretation of Braslav as Bratislav in his analysis of medieval sources, which led him to invent the term Břetislaw, which later became Bratislav.

 Other alternative names of the city in the past include Ιστρόπολις (meaning 'Danube City', also used in Latin), Posonium, Pojon, Požun.

-In older documents, confusion can be caused by the Latin forms Bratislavia, Wratislavia etc., which refer to Wrocław (Breslau), Poland, not Bratislava.
+In older documents, confusion can be caused by the Latin forms Bratislavia, Wratislavia etc., which refer to Wrocław (Breslau) in Poland, not Bratislava.
 The Polish city has a similar etymology despite spelling differences.